LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 Examine the HTML code used to build the page.
 Most likely, you will find a huge number of ``<div>`` tags.
 These tell the browser how to display the page, but they provide few details about the different sections.

+There is absolutely nothing wrong with using ``<div>`` tags in our HTML, but semantic tags offer us a better option for our code.

 The latest versions of HTML provide several tag names that can be used in place of ``div``.
 They work the same way, but provide more information to readers of